Graham913/G-Hog-mapper-notebook/README.md

 # September

+## Issue at hand

+Groundhogs have become a massive problem in the outdoor community of CHS.
+They dig holes in multiple places around the CHS garden which people could step in and hurt themselves.
+They also eat the vegetation.
+These matters cause the CHS Garden and Urban Farming classes to be unsafe environments.

+We wish to alleviate these issues and gather more information about the groundhogs by creating a robot to inspect the groundhog tunnels.
+By doing so, we may learn more about the groundhog activities such as the time that they are active, which could prove useful for attempting to capture and "relocate" the pests in the future.

 ## Planning

 Our initial idea is to create a remote-controlled robot that can direct live-video feed back to the controller.
 We want to drive this robot through the groundhog tunnels at CHS and explore the intriquite designs within.
 We plan to achieve this by controlling motors using a joystick, and some form of screen/camera to see video.